Iceland’s Epic South Coast: Top Things to Do and See

 This tour includes the comfort of being picked up from Reykjavik from an experienced driver guide in a minibus, which not only prevents you from the hassle of driving yourself towards the unknown, but also assures you a small group excursion for a more intimate and unforgettable experience.

 Our knowledgeable Troll-guides will pick you up from your selected pick up location in Reykjavik capital area, and will share with you interesting stories, while leading you towards the highlight of this full day adventure: the magnificent Katla ice cave, located near the town of Vik.
 Along the way to Vik, you will stop at the most popular must-see places on the South Coast of Iceland: the fabulous Seljalandsfoss Waterfall, the magnificent Skogafoss waterfall, and the remarkably beautiful Black Sand Beach.
 Once in Vik, you will meet our professional glacier guides and join them on a super-jeep ride to reach the Katla ice cave.
 They will make sure you get the most out of this once-in-lifetime ice cave exploration: first, they will take care of your safety by providing you with all the necessary glacier equipment to access the cave; second, they will share with you engaging stories regarding the Katla ice cave formation and its surroundings; last, they will ensure the most genuine and memorable time of your vacation in Iceland!
+Your journey will end in the evening: our driver guide will drop you off at your preferred drop off location in Reykjavik capital area.

 Don't miss out on the opportunity to turn into a Troll and witness this wonder of our Icelandic Nature: book the Katla Volcano Ice Cave Day Tour with Troll Expeditions now!